 Choose Duke for your lymphoma treatment because we offer:

 - Pioneering lymphoma treatment options.
 We offer a wide range of clinical trials that may give you access to new drugs, new forms of chemotherapy, and radiation treatments not offered at most other hospitals.
+We are one of the few centers trained to administer a new class of treatments called CAR T-cell therapy (brand name: Yescarta).
 Our researchers are also exploring genetic differences among lymphomas that will lead to improved therapies.
 Novel techniques such as less intense stem cell transplants, pioneered in part at Duke, are now offering hope to people with lymphoma.

 - A team of lymphoma specialists.
 Our team — medical, radiation and surgical oncologists, dermatologists, palliative care, psychologists, infectious disease doctors, radiologists, specially trained nurses, nutritionists and social workers — meets regularly to discuss your care, collect opinions, and offer coordinated treatment recommendations and follow-up.
 Diagnosing and treating lymphoma and blood cancers is all we do.